Reclaimed Perspective: Wielding Your Wisdom

 I’m right.
 I’m always right.
 I cling to my right-ness as a part of my identity; it is core to … More

-Why I Don’t Want to Live in a Colorblind World
+Reclaimed Perspective: Why I Don’t Want to Be Colorblind

 You would never use just one word to define a place, or a historical figure, or a feeling, or a food, or even another word.
 It would be completely inadequate.
 You might say “tasty”… and then you add, “But the lemon flavor is a little too overpowering.”
 Or you might say “bored”… but then you would say, “Because I miss my friend who is away on a trip.”
 And although some of our personal culture and identity are tied to the words “black” and “white”, these words are incomplete when used as the sole definition of a human being.